pavel-kirienko/o1heap/README.md

 ```

 The list of intentional deviations can be obtained by simply searching the codebase for the above comments.

+Do not suppress compliance warnings using the means provided by static analysis tools because such deviations
+are impossible to track at the source code level.
+An exception applies for the case of false-positive (invalid) warnings -- those should not be mentioned in the codebase.

 ## License